JioTV-Go/jiotv_go/README.md

 - Want to specify a custom port or host?
 No problem!
 Simply pass `host:port` or `:port` as an argument to the binary like this: `./jiotv_go "host:port"`.
 If you are using android script, you can pass the port as an argument to the script like this: `./jiotv_go.sh run "host:port"`.

+- Disable TS Handler by setting the environment variable `JIOTV_DISABLE_TS_HANDLER=true` before running the binary.
+By disabling TS Handler, TS video requests will be served directly from JioTV servers instead of being served through the JioTV Go server.
+This will reduce the load on the server and will also reduce the latency.
+This is useful on low-end devices where the server is not able to handle the load and the video playback is laggy/buffering.

 - If you prefer a specific path or folder for your `credentials.json`, set the environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.

 ### **Proxy 🌐**